wayneworkman/sines/README.md

 8. **Open a Pull Request**: Navigate to the original repository and click "New Pull Request."

 **Disclaimer**: This project is provided "as is" without warranty.
 Use at your own risk.

+## License

+[Specify the license here, e.g., MIT License.
+If unchanged, keep as is.]